Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 When it comes to determining the premiums for third party liability insurance, the business industry plays a crucial role.
 Different industries face varying levels of risk when it comes to potential third party claims, and insurance companies take this into account when calculating premiums.
 For example, a construction company that deals with heavy machinery and hazardous materials will likely have higher premiums compared to a retail store selling clothing.

 In the construction industry, the risk of property damage or bodily injury is much higher due to the nature of the work involved.
 This increased risk translates to higher premiums for third party liability insurance.
-On the other hand, industries with lower risk factors, such as technology companies or consulting firms, may enjoy lower premiums because the likelihood of third party claims is lower.
+On the other hand, industries with lower risk factors, such as technology companies or consulting firms, may enjoy lower because the likelihood of third party claims is lower.

 • Construction Industry: High risk due to hazardous materials and heavy machinery